jdfwsp/art_reveal_project_3/README.md

 4. Deploy to Rinkby Testnet and OpenSea
 5. Create Smart Contract to Split Sales Proceeds from NFT's
     * ProfitSplitter.sol
-6. Deploy NFT to Mainnet
+6. Deploy NFT to OpenSea

 ### 1. Artwork